rust-lang/cargo/src/doc/source/guide.md

 ```

 We're passing `--bin` because we're making a binary program: if we
 were making a library, we'd leave it off.
+If you'd like to not initialize a new
+git repository as well (the default), you can also pass `--no-git`.

 Let's check out what Cargo has generated for us: